Okellothomas/NewsPortal/README.md

 $ sudo apt update - to update your system.
 $ apt install postgresql postgresql-contrib - install the postgres database.
 $ sudo -u postgres psql - navigate to postgres
+$ Then copy and past the following lines of code or sql queries to the now open psql postres command to the create the news_portal database.
 $ CREATE DATABASE news_portal;

   \c news_portal